Spafi/ngrx-orchestrator/README.md

 # NgRxOrchestrator

+A Powerful State Management Toolkit for Angular

-> The library is in early development
+> The library is in early development!

 ## What is NgRxOrchestrator?